epfl-ada/ada-2024-project-fadadudata2024/README.md

 ### 3. Gender and Ethnic Representation
 - What are the gender and ethnic compositions in American and European comedies?
 - How has the representation of these groups evolved over time, and what cultural insights can be drawn from these changes?
-- Explore correlations between movie recognition (box office, rankings, ratings, awards) and gender representation.
+- How does gender representation correlate with movie recognition, such as box office performance, rankings, ratings, and awards?

 ## Supplementary Dataset